pippim/pippim.github.io/_posts/2018/2018-12-23-How-can-I-send-mobile-text-message-from-terminal?.md

 ## CLI interface for sending email address

 In **Ask Ubuntu** there are many questions and answers on how to send email using bash.
-I'm using `ssmtp` (Secure Simple Mail Transport Protocol) for my `cron` daily backups: https://askubuntu.com/questions/917562/backup-linux-configuration-scripts-and-documents-to-gmail/922493#922493
+I'm using `ssmtp` (Secure Simple Mail Transport Protocol) for my `cron` daily backups: [Backup Linux configuration, scripts and documents to Gmail]({% post_url /2017/2017-06-06-Backup-Linux-configuration,-scripts-and-documents-to-Gmail %})

 Although this setup is for one user, you can create a file with multiple users to text messages to: